 NDVI Mode – Normalized Difference Vegetation Index is a graphical indicator of live green vegetation based on the nature of vegetation to reflect infrared light while absorbing red light [28].
 It provides an approximation of vegetation health in a region.
 HyperGix uses green to indicate areas of lush vegetation, red to indicate inorganic materials or dead vegetation, while black usually indicates bodies of water.

-By double clicking a spot within the image, a entire spectral profile of the single pixel clicked is presented on the right side of the Image Viewer module as a line graph.
+By double clicking a spot within the image, the entire spectral profile of the single pixel clicked is presented on the right side of the Image Viewer module as a line graph.
 For Hyperion scans, a break is included on the X-axis to indicate the omission of bands 58 to 76 which are known to contain no data [7].
 Near the bottom of the chart are bars that represent the areas of blue, green, red and near-infrared light among the spectral bands.

 Below the Pixel Spectra chart are three buttons.
 Add Pixel to Profile will store the most recently viewed pixel spectra in the database, along with an assigned material class selected by the user.
 Calculate PCA will perform principal component analysis.
 This process may take 2-3 minutes depending on the size of the file and may appear to freeze up the application.
 Please be patient while the extensive calculations are performed.
 This process will produce a covariance matrix as well as the number of principal components necessary to represent 99% of the variance of the image data.
 In most cases, this is less than 5.
 The individual principal components can be viewed in the central panel by adjusting the band slider at the bottom of the panel.